wokkevd/cloud-native-track-integrated-exercise/README.md

 1. you will need to write your own Dockerfile (obviously according to all best practices and with a minimal size)

-2. application is not the focus, should be a very simple "hello world" (but some dynamic configuration should be possible, see next point)
+2. the application (Java) is not the focus, it can be a very simple "hello world" (but some dynamic configuration should be possible, see next point)

-3. put some config/secrets in configmaps/secrets
+3. put some config/secrets in configmaps/secrets (an easy target is background color)

-4. everything should be deployable using a single YAML:
+4. everything should be deployable using a *single* YAML:

 ```
 oc apply -f your_yaml_file.yaml